 Coffee and Conversation

 Coffee and Conversation is a tradition at the Interfaith Center.
 Students are invited to this hour-long event with FREE coffee and lively conversation.
 Participants explore the big questions of life: Who am I?
 What are my values?
 What gives my life a sense of meaning, fulfillment and purpose?
 These are questions of faith -- the human activity (whether religious or non-religious) of making meaning in our lives.
 Interfaith dialogue and cooperation are activities of making meaning alongside others- from different worldviews - both religious and non-religious.
-Students, professors and community members take turns facilitating an informal discussion in a Safe Space (see Safe Space Guidelines below).
+Students, professors and community members take turns facilitating an informal discussion in a Safe Space (See Guidelines HERE).
 Come hear from people with different perspectives on polarizing issues and how they are able to bridge their difference to work together.

 Talk Better Together